Universal Speaker Embedding Free Target Speaker Extraction and Personal Voice Activity Detection: Related Work

 \subsection{Joint Speech Separation or Target Speaker Extraction with Speaker Diarization}

-Given the alignment in objectives between the TSE (or SS) and SD tasks, recent studies have combined these tasks for multi-task training.
-EEND-SS~\cite{maiti2023eend} introduces a framework that jointly performs SD, SS, and speaker counting for a flexible number of speakers.
+Given the alignment in objectives between the TSE (or BSS) and SD tasks, recent studies have combined these tasks for multi-task training.
+EEND-SS~\cite{maiti2023eend} introduces a framework that jointly performs SD, BSS, and speaker counting for a flexible number of speakers.
 It proposes a multiple 1D convolutional layer architecture for estimating separation masks and a fusion technique to refine separated speech signals using SD information.
 However, this fusion technique is only performed in the inference stage.
 USED~\cite{Ao_2024} introduces a unified approach designed to address the challenges of TSE and SD in multi-talker scenarios.
 The model employs an embedding assignment module to manage outputs for a flexible number of speakers and a multi-task interaction module to leverage complementary information from both tasks.
 The USED~\cite{Ao_2024} model represents a significant advancement in the field, offering a comprehensive solution for "who spoke what and when."
-Although USED~\cite{Ao_2024} claims to have addressed the “output inconsistency” issue, the inherent output channel mismatch between TSE and SD task means that the USED~\cite{Ao_2024} model does not fundamentally resolve this problem.
+USED incorporates an embedding assignment module that dynamically adjusts the number of speaker outputs based on detected speakers, reducing output inconsistencies.
+However, it still relies on a preset maximum number of speakers during training.
+If the number of speakers in an evaluation scenario exceeds this limit, the model’s ability to assign embeddings accurately and separate speakers effectively may be affected.